ayushi7rawat/Blogs-Backup/ckf3hkq4p00ingts1dvqh1f4o.md

 The next version of Python brings a faster release schedule, performance boosts, handy new string functions, dictionary union operators, and more consistent and stable internal APIs.

+[Repository for Ultimate Resource in python](https://github.com/ayushi7rawat/Ultimate-Python-Resource-Hub#Python-Community-and-Groups).
+Drop a star if you find it useful!
+Got anything to add?
+Open a PR on the same!

 This Blog post will cover:
 ```
 - Dictionary Unions and Update with Iterables